• 08.04.2024

 While pressuring the Argentine government to reduce subsidies for the population’s energy consumption, with the subsequent increase in rates, the IMF does not question the use of public funds in the payment of incentives to companies that extract unconventional gas, which since 2016 have reached a total of USD 4,000 million, distributed among eight companies predominantly.

-This is why we ask ourselves: is the IMF’s climate policy a mere statement of unsubstantiated political correctness?
+This is why we ask ourselves, as the IMF talks about climate change: Is the IMF’s climate policy a mere statement of unsubstantiated political correctness?
 What is the purpose of a climate strategy if the IMF does not mention the 1.5°C goal?
 Is it worth achieving macroeconomic and financial stability if environmental and social sustainability cannot be guaranteed?

 Obsessed with a dead cow